how to install hardwood flooring on concrete slab

 3. Laying Floating Floor

 When we talk about a “floating” floor, it means that the hardwood floor is not permanently attached to the subfloor.
-It rests or floats on top, held in place by the weight of the floor itself.
+Floating floors rest or float on top, held in place by the weight of the floor itself.

 You’ll want to install an underlayment on concrete floor in basement.
 A floating hardwood floor underlayment acts as a slight cushion that reduces noise and provides some insulation.
 Underlayments can combine water barrier protection and noise reduction.